Table Of Contents

 *.switch.bridging.streamFilter.ingress.filter[*].typename = "EligibilityTimeFilter"

 The traffic shaping takes place in the outgoing network interface of the switch where both streams pass through.
-The EligibilityTimeQueue sorts the packets by eligibility time, and the EligibilityTimeGate prevents them from being sent before the eligibility time.
-The result is that the data rate of the best effort stream is limited to ~40 Mbps and that of the video stream to ~20 Mbps.
-The excess traffic is stored in the EligibilityTimeQueue submodules of the corresponding traffic class.
+The traffic shaper limits the data rate of the best effort stream to 40 Mbps and the data rate of the video stream to 20 Mbps.
+The excess traffic is stored in the MAC layer subqueues of the corresponding traffic class.

 # enable egress traffic shaping